Skip to main content

 Testosterone plays a critical role in maintaining insulin sensitivity, particularly in skeletal muscle and adipose tissue.
 Androgen receptors are present in both cell types, mediating testosterone’s effects on glucose uptake and utilization.
 Chronic hypogonadism is frequently associated with insulin resistance, increased visceral adiposity, and a higher prevalence of type 2 diabetes.

-Testosterone replacement therapy (TRT) has been shown to improve and glycemic control in hypogonadal men.
+Testosterone replacement therapy (TRT) has been shown to improve insulin sensitivity and glycemic control in hypogonadal men.
 The mechanism involves increased expression of glucose transporter type 4 (GLUT4) in muscle cells and a reduction in inflammatory cytokines released from adipose tissue, which can impair insulin signaling.

 The consistency of testosterone levels achieved through different delivery methods influences these metabolic improvements.
 Methods that provide more stable, physiological concentrations, such as subcutaneous injections or pellets, may offer a more sustained benefit to insulin sensitivity compared to methods with significant peak-and-trough fluctuations.
 These fluctuations can lead to intermittent periods of supraphysiological testosterone, potentially altering receptor sensitivity or increasing the burden on metabolic pathways.